ArrowrIcon Home icon

 Toilet cubicle at the end of a corridor on an old train*

-The toilets always seemed to smell, were usually out-of-order, and were to be avoided if at all possible.
+The lavatories always seemed to smell, were usually out-of-order, and were to be avoided if at all possible.
 This state of affairs went on for some years after the war as Britain did not recover quickly.
+The smell was largely due to the fact that although the lavatories did flush, their water tanks were usually empty and there was seldom any toilet paper or torn squares of newspaper.

-The contents of passengers' visits flushed directly onto the train lines.
-So - not surprisingly - there were notices inside the toilets saying that the toilets were not to be used while a train was in a station.
+The contents of passengers' visits flushed - or dropped - directly onto the train lines.
+Not surprisingly, there were notices stating that the lavatories were not to be used while a train was in a station.

 Notice inside the toilet of an old train, requesting passengers to refrain from using the toilet while the train is in a station.

-Notice inside the toilet of an old train, requesting passengers to refrain from using the toilet while the train is in a station.
+Notice in an early train, requesting passengers to refrain from using the lavatory - this time not toilet - while the train was in a station.
 Photographed on a Swanage Heritage Line train.

 Many of the trains were just compartments with no corridors.
 They were intended for short local journeys, but with the deprivations of the Second World War, this was not always possible.
-So some long distance trains had no toilets.
+So even some long distance trains had no toilets.
 Other trains had broken ones, and sometimes they were occupied for long periods.
+So what were passengers to do when their needs arose?

 Maintaining dignity while using the window as a toilet